backdrop-contrib/menu_node/README.txt

 The Menu Node API project fills in one of the "missing tables" in Drupal 6.
 This module does nothing on its own.
 Instead, it creates and maintains a {menu_node} table.
-This table maps the relationship between a node and its menu item (if any).
+This table maps the relationship between a node and its menu link (if any).

 The module requires the optional core Menu module to be enabled.

 By itself, this module has no functionality.
 When nodes are assigned to a site menu, records are created to capture that relationship.
-If the node or menu item is deleted, the record is likewise deleted.
+If the node or menu link is deleted, the record is likewise deleted.

 The module does fire a set of internal hooks when node-based menus are created, edited, or deleted.
 See section 4 for details.